 Gerard Neugebauer began his four-year term as the sixth mayor of Green on January 1, 2016.
 Most recently he served as an at-Large council member from January 1, 2012 through December 31, 2015.
 Prior to his service on council, he served as a member on a number of City boards and commissions.
-A graduate of The University of Akron with a Bachelor’s Degree in Civil Engineering and a Master’s Degree in Business Administration, he recently resigned as an Engineering Projects Manager for Environmental Design Group in Akron to assume the position as Mayor of Green.
+A graduate of The University of Akron with a Bachelor’s Degree in Civil Engineering and a Master’s Degree in Business Administration, he previously worked as an Engineering Projects Manager for Environmental Design Group in Akron.

 A native of Akron, Gerard and his wife Maria have resided in Green since 1987.
-They have three grown children -- Patrick, Stephen and Rachel.
+They have three grown children -- Patrick, Stephen and Rachel -- and one granddaughter.

 Highlights of 2018: